deathbeam/fw.php/README.md

-`less.php` is aiming to be super simple and super intuitive framework.
-It is inspired by my personally favorite framework, F3(fat free), but
-`less.php` have only features what are barebone for MVC framework. `less.php` core is built only on single php file.
+fw.php is aiming to be blazing fast and simple PHP micro framework.
+It is inspired by my personally favorite framework, F3(fat free), but fw.php have only features what are barebone for framework. fw do not have caching, but it do not really needs it becouse fw is blazing fast with minimal overhead (fw.php have less than 10KB), its templating system uses only PHP and is built on single PHP file which contains only 12 functions.

 ## Table of Contents
 * [Installation](#installation)